canuckbear/firmware-toolkit/migrated/migrated/move_me/bsp-packages/linux-kernel-fragments/hardware/board-blueprints/README.md

 The board-blueprints folder contains Linux kernel sets of defconfig options used to activate support of a given board.

 When generating the defconfig in order to build kernel the fragment include order is
- * *hardware/mutual*
+ # The *hardware/mutual* definitions
- * The board blueprint is included in second, updating mutual definitions.
+ # The board blueprint, updating mutual definitions
- * *hardware/device-drivers* is included in third
+ # The *hardware/device-drivers* definition according to list from Makefile
- * finaly *functional* fragments ar included
+ # Finaly *functional* fragments are included according to list from Makefile

 Each board definition is stored in a file named after the board (same as in board-catalog.yml).